soumyadip1997/qepsilon/README.md

 CASP14 - https://zenodo.org/record/7697275/files/CASP14.zip?download=1

+Then unzip the folders using

+           unzip <CASP_FILE> -d Q-epsilon/

+where <CASP_FILE> represents the downloaded CASP decoy files
 # Decoy features

-First make a new folder by the name "Features"
+First make a new folder by the name "Features" inside Q-epsilon

            mkdir Features